 - Take the pastries out of the freezer and trim the edges.

 - Bake at 400F for 15 minutes.
 After 15 minutes, turn your oven down to 350F and bake for another 20 minutes.

 - While the pastries bake, over medium low heat, melt 2 spoonfuls of apricot jam with 1 TBSP of water.
-The apricot jam will add shine to the top of your pastries, this step is optional and only for presentation.
+Brush on your apricot glaze, sprinkle with a little sugar.

 If you need a lattice cutter, I used this one from Amazon: